Acrome-Robotics/Actuator-Python/READMEupdate.md

 Whether your project requires basic speed adjustments or precise position control, quickly and easily leverage the flexibility of Python to effortlessly implement a wide variety of motor control strategies.

-SMD Python Library takes your projects to the next level by offering seamless integration ith SMD Sensor modules.
-With this library, you can increase the functionality and efficiency of your project bwy effortlessly collecting data from SMD sensor modules via SMD.
+SMD Python Library takes your projects to the next level by offering seamless integration with SMD Sensor modules.
+With this library, you can increase the functionality and efficiency of your project by effortlessly collecting data from SMD sensor modules via SMD.

 Develop your projects with "Acrome Smart Motor Drivers" and a computer that can run your Python code.